nzge/nzge.github.io/_posts/2025-04-10-Open Source.md

 Is solipsism the antithesis of this ideology?
 Does there exist a leech that only takes from the world but does not give?

+Communism of the mind. is that so bad? if everyone knew or was exposed to everything? thought unity? is that where AI is headed, a knowledge sink/singularity?